vrivellino/chef-java_se/README.md

 [download JDK from alternative location](https://github.com/dhoer/chef-java_se#download-jdk-from-alternative-location), or [constrain java_se cookbook version](https://github.com/dhoer/chef-java_se#constrain-java_se-cookbook-version).
-Note that the latter solution could result in a failed converge when new patch updates are released and a matching version of java_se cookbook is not yet available.
+Note that the latter solution could result in a failed converge when a new patch update is released and a matching version of java_se cookbook is not yet available.
 A release of java_se cookbook usually follows within a day.